Arcadier/Plug-In-Billing-Engine/README.md

 ## Charge Marketplace Owners for using your Plug-In ##

-This Billing Engine offers 2 ways of collecting payment from the users of your Plug-In:
+You can make marketplace administrators pay for your plug-in in 2 ways:
-* On a subscription basis
+* Subscribe to your Plug-In
-* One time fee
+* Buy your Plug-In

 To start using any of those, you'll need a Stripe Dashboard, you can get one [here](https://stripe.com/en-sg?&utm_campaign=paid_brand-SG_en_Search_Brand_Stripe&utm_medium=cpc&utm_source=google&ad_content=301266036615&utm_term=stripe&utm_matchtype=e&utm_adposition1t1&utm_device=c&gclid=Cj0KCQjw3uboBRDCARIsAO2XcYAvCHyVJVdkKpY27rpxOXvB4kkymiuAAO01RgHZC64I3hNqAqGHbaAaAvsREALw_wcB).
-Once you have your Stripe account, navigate to `Developers` > `API keys` and take note of you Publishable and Secret Keys.
+Once you have your Stripe account, navigate to `Developers` > `API keys` and take note of your `Publishable` and `Secret` Keys.

 <img width="1416" alt="key" src="https://user-images.githubusercontent.com/6611854/60490138-87662c80-9cd8-11e9-908f-5df8d785f2d1.png">